laurasun98/bis620.2022/README.md

 The goal of bis620.2022 is to look at the ukb_accel data and make some plots, such as a time-series plot faceted by axis.
-We are also able to get a data frame with the modulus of the Fourier coefficients for the X, Y, and Z channels with the spectral_signature function.
+We are also able to get a data frame with the modulus of the Fourier coefficients for the X, Y, and Z channels with the lispectral_signature function.

 ## Installation